Want to give your baby girl a name that will inspire her forever? Look no further than these names based on historical and modern feminists:

 Name your little leader after the first female party leader in Canada, Audrey McLaughlin.
 She was at the front of Canada’s New Democratic Party from 1989 to 1995.
 The name Audrey means “noble strength.”

-Not only is Emma in the top five popular names in Canada for 2016, it’s the name of the young actress, activist and feminist Emma Watson.
+Not only was Emma the third-most-popular name in Ontario in 2020, it’s the name of the young actress, activist and feminist Emma Watson.
 After graduating from Brown University in 2014, Watson was appointed a UN Women Goodwill Ambassador and helped launch the UN Women campaign HeForShe, which calls men to advocate for gender equality.
 The name Emma means “universal.”

 Have you heard of Evelyn Lett?
 She was a Canadian women’s rights pioneer—one of the first women to graduate from the University of British Columbia, she also helped win female UBC students the right to vote in 1914 before women were able to vote in Canada.
 She was also named an Officer of the Order of Canada for raising hundreds of thousands of dollars for a seniors’ facility and daycare centre for the university.
 The name Evelyn comes from the old French word “aveline” which means hazelnut.

 Nellie might not be a super common name, but it should be.
 One of Canada’s most important feminists, Nellie McClung was an activist, politician and author, and was a member of the The Famous Five, a group of women who fought for their right to sit in the Canadian Senate.
 A diminutive of Nell, the name means “bright, shining one.”